-In addition to programmatic goals, critical maintenance needs will be addressed in the project area including hazardous material removal, new mechanical systems for ventilation and air conditioning, electrical and data distribution upgrades, window replacements, finish upgrades and a reconfigured vestibule.
+In addition to programmatic goals, critical maintenance needs addressed in the project area included hazardous material removal, new mechanical systems for ventilation and air conditioning, electrical and data distribution upgrades, window replacements, finish upgrades and a reconfigured vestibule.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.